Sniffy2019/Hardware-store/README.md

 When using Gitpod It needs time from the initial load to some of the Flask applictions as mentioned before the psycopg2 module seems very temperamental.

+It does work in mobile screen format, but its a bit out of sync.

 <a name="development"></a>
 ### Development

 As this is a backend project showing how to link database input information with a test of a front end image of a website.
 This can be developed into a fully fuctioning website linking it with a fully interactive payment page and a gallery showing images of the products/categories selected.
+The project is to show what a simple fuctioning database can do to aid a fucntioning web site or database led web page.
+With more refinement I can see how this would aid a fully fuctioning full stack web site.

 <a name="Auth"></a>
 ### Authors